NCERT Book Solutions For Class 9 Geography Chapter 4

 (vi) Define monsoons.
 What do you understand by “break” in monsoon?

 Breaks in monsoon are related to the movement of the monsoon trough.
 For various reasons, the trough and its axis keep on moving northward or southward, which determines the spatial distribution of rainfall.
 When the axis of the monsoon trough lies over the plains, rainfall is good in these parts.
 On the other hand, whenever the axis shifts closer to the Himalayas, there are longer dry spells in the plains and widespread rain occurs in the mountainous catchment areas of the Himalayan rivers.

 (vii) Why is the monsoon considered a unifying bond?

 The unifying influence of the monsoon on the Indian subcontinent is quite perceptible.
 The seasonal alteration of the wind systems and the associated weather conditions provide a rhythmic cycle of seasons.
 Even the uncertainties of rain and uneven distribution are very much typical of the monsoons.
-The Indian landscape, it’s animal and plants life and the entire agricultural calendar and the life of the people (including their festivities) revolves around this phenomenon.
+The Indian landscape, it’s animal and plants life, and the entire agricultural calendar and the life of the people (including their festivities) revolve around this phenomenon.
 Year after year, people of India from north to south and from east to west, eagerly await the arrival of the monsoon.
 These monsoon winds bind the whole country by providing water to set the agricultural activities in motion.
 The river valleys which carry this water also unite as a single river valley unit.